Posted Mar 15, 2020 at 22:45. Revised Apr 25, 2021 at 12:43.

 Dear Oberlin College Community,

 Public health authorities recommend that we practice “social distancing” as the best way to prevent the spread of the virus.
-Because it is very difficult to practice social distancing on a residential college campus and it would be particularly challenging for our institution to provide care for many people infected at one time, Oberlin is taking a number of proactive steps.
+Because it is very difficult to practice social distancing on a residential college campus and it would be particularly challenging for our institution to provide care for many people infected at one time, Oberlin is taking several proactive steps.

 Date change: Classes will end on March 18, two days earlier than originally scheduled.
-We are asking students to spend Thursday, March 19 and Friday, March 20, preparing for the possibility of remote online courses after Spring Recess.
-During this time, students should pack their non-essential items into college provided boxes so that we can clean the residence halls during Spring Recess.
-When students depart for Spring Recess they will be advised to take all materials necessary for remote education.
+We ask students to spend Thursday, March 19, and Friday, March 20, preparing for the possibility of remote online courses after Spring Recess.
+During this time, students should pack their non-essential items into college-provided boxes so that we can clean the residence halls during Spring Recess.
+When students depart for Spring Recess, they will be advised to take all materials necessary for remote education.
 This would include items such as laptops, textbooks, notebooks, essential papers, and other equipment.
 Students will also be asked to take with them valuables and indispensable items.
 We will be sending an additional email to students with details regarding this process.

 Should we need to continue classes after Spring Recess remotely, students should be prepared to remain at home for an extended period.
-We will make a determination about whether we will conduct classes remotely by Wednesday, March 25.
+We will decide by Wednesday, March 25, if we will conduct classes remotely.